huss-osman/linux-fundamentals/bash-scripting/fundamentals/15-set-options.md

 ---

 ## Reflection
-The `set` options showed how much control you have over script behaviour.
-By combining safety and debugging flags, scripts become more predictable, easier to troubleshoot, and far less likely to fail silently in production environments.
+The `set` options showed how much control you have over script behavior.
+By combining safety and debugging flags, such as `set -e`, `set -u`, or `set -x`, scripts become more predictable, easier to troubleshoot, and far less likely to fail silently in production environments.